Student Financial Consumer Information

 Otterbein University is committed to providing equal educational and employment opportunity regardless of sex, marital or parental status, race, color, religion, age, sexual orientation, national origin or disability.
 Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of sex in any educational program or activity receiving federal assistance by the way of grant, contract or loan.
 Title IV of the Civil Rights Act of 1964 is similar in its prohibition of employment discrimination on the basis of sex, religion, color or national origin.
 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 prohibit discrimination against qualified individuals with disabilities.
 Additional information can be requested from the Director of Human Resources.

 Otterbein University adheres to Section 504 of the Rehabilitation Act to provide requested services for disabled students as specified by the requirements contained in the Americans with Disabilities (ADA) policy guidelines.
-The University encourages disabled students or parents to contact the Financial Aid Office if special arrangements are needed in regard to financial aid advising.
+The University encourages disabled students or parents to contact the Office of Student Financial Services if special arrangements are needed in regard to financial aid advising.
 Also see Disability Services.

-The Financial Aid Office has authority to resolve any conflicting information in the student's financial aid file or other related educational records prior to determining or disbursing financial aid funds.
+The Office of Financial Aid has authority to resolve any conflicting information in the student’s financial aid or other related educational records prior to determining or disbursing financial aid funds.
 In most cases, additional documents will be requested from the student or family.
-Failure to resolve the conflicting information with documentation acceptable to the Financial Aid Office will eliminate financial aid eligibility.
+Failure to resolve the conflicting information with documentation acceptable to the Office of Financial Aid will eliminate financial aid eligibility.

-Voter Registration Voter registration forms are available here or in the Financial Aid Office.
+Voter registration forms are available here or in the Office of Student Financial Services.

 Additional on-line information about financial assistance is available through the following addresses:

-Families who have had significant changes in their financial status after the student's FAFSA has been submitted are advised to contact Otterbein University's Financial Aid Office.
+Families who have had significant changes in their financial status after the student’s FAFSA has been submitted are advised to contact Otterbein University’s Office of Student Financial Services.
 Depending upon the allowable circumstances, adjustments to the financial aid award may be possible through the Financial Aid Special Circumstance Committee.

 Examples of changes that could affect the family contribution are: